 - Your eyes have changed shape - so your lenses don't fit properly.

 - Aerial allergens - like pollen and dust can irritate your eyes, leading to discomfort.

 - Air conditioning and humid conditions - are often the cause of dry eyes.

 - Too much screen time- can lead to reduced blinking causing eyes to dry out

 Always consult with your Optometrist to help determine which lenses are best for you.
-They will take into consideration the cause and symptoms of your dry eyes and help you determine which lenses to trial.
-Lens Material like Silicone-Hydrogel lenses allow much more oxygen to reach the cornea than other types of soft lenses, these typically cost a bit more but may also cause less water to evaporate.
+They will take into consideration the cause and symptoms of your dry eyes and help you determine which lenses to try.
+Lens materials like Silicone-Hydrogel lenses allow much more oxygen to reach the cornea than other types of soft lenses, these typically cost a bit more but may also cause less water to evaporate.

-What Are The Symptoms Of Contact Lens Dry Eyes?You may be suffering from dry eyes if you have one or more of symptoms from the list below:
+What Are The Symptoms Of Contact Lens Dry Eyes?You may be suffering from dry eyes if you have one or more of the symptoms from the list below: